 A full-time program director is required.
-If the sponsoring institution has a radiography program, the program director of the radiography program may also be identified as the program director of the LXMO program.
-A full-time equivalent clinical coordinator is required if the program has more than fifteen (15) students enrolled in the clinical component of the program.
-If the sponsoring institution has a radiography program, the clinical coordinator of the radiography program may also be identified as the clinical coordinator of the LXMO program.
+A full-time equivalent clinical coordinator is required if the program has more than fifteen (15) students enrolled in the clinical component of the program (e.g., the total number of students simultaneously enrolled in all clinical courses during a term).
 The clinical coordinator position may be shared by no more than four (4) appointees.
 If a clinical coordinator is required, the program director may not be identified as the clinical coordinator.
 The clinical coordinator may not be identified as the program director.